African Peacebuilding Network Individual Research Grants

 - Gender and peacebuilding

-Grants are awarded on a competitive, peer-reviewed basis and are intended to support six months of field-based research, from May 2015 to November 2015.
-Up to ten individual grants of a maximum of $15,000 will be awarded.
+Grants are awarded on a competitive, peer-reviewed basis and are intended to support six months of field-based research, from June 2016 to December 2016.
+Up to fifteen (15) individual grants of a maximum of $15,000 will be awarded.
+Women are strongly encouraged to apply.

 During their grant period, grantees are required to participate in two workshops organized by the APN.
 These workshops will provide opportunities to refine research focus and methodologies, present findings, explore ways to make work accessible through publications and other means to multiple peacebuilding constituencies, and develop constructive working relationships with other grantees, senior academics, and practitioner facilitators.

 Research Grant Proposals

 The APN is interested in innovative field-based projects that demonstrate strong potential for high-quality research and analysis, which in turn can inform practical action on peacebuilding and/or facilitate interregional collaboration and networking among African researchers and practitioners.

 Proposals should clearly describe research objectives and significance, with alignment between research design/method and research questions and goals.
 Proposals should also demonstrate knowledge of the research subject and relevant literature, and address the feasibility of proposed research activities, including a time frame for project completion.
 Applicants should also discuss the likely relevance of the proposed research to existing knowledge on peacebuilding practice and policy.
-We strongly encourage the inclusion of a brief budget outline (not detailed), to fit appropriately within the page limit required.
+We strongly encourage the inclusion of a brief, but realistic budget outline (keeping within the allotted amount for the grant), to fit appropriately within a six-month project and the page limit required.

-All applicants must be African citizens currently residing in an African country.
+All applicants must be African citizens currently residing in an African country and either an academic or a policy analyst or practitioner.

-Academic applicants must hold a faculty or research position at an African university or research organization and have a PhD.
+Academic applicants must hold a faculty or research position at an African university or research organization and have a PhD obtained after January 2000.

-Policy analysts and practitioner applicants must be based in Africa at a regional or subregional institution, a government agency, or a nongovernmental, media, or civil society organization and have obtained at least a Master’s degree of no less than 5 years, with at least five years of proven research and work experience in peacebuilding-related activities on the continent.
+Policy analysts and practitioner applicants must be based in Africa at a regional or subregional institution, a government agency, or a nongovernmental, media, or civil society organization and have at least a Master’s degree obtained before January 2011, with at least five years of proven research and work experience in peacebuilding-related activities on the continent.